agnibha11/RTL_GDSII_APB_SPI_Protocol/README.md

 | Instances | 1853 |
 | Effective utilization | ~71% |

-At this node the whole SPI Master fits in a **~371 µm² die** — a striking illustration of FinFET density; the identical logic occupied thousands of µm² on Sky130.
+At this node the whole SPI Master fits in a **~371 µm² die** — a striking illustration of FinFET density; the identical logic occupied 2100 µm² on Sky130.

 ### Tap Cells